Max Kepler Player Props: Twins vs. Tigers

 Max Kepler At The Plate

-- In 13 games this season (30.2%), Kepler has picked up an RBI, and in four of those games (9.3%) he had more than one.
+- In 13 games this season (30.2%), Kepler has picked up an RBI, and in four of those games (9.3%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in 14 games this season (32.6%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.